 Back to List

 The post-release phase was not just about consolidating our gains but also about future-proofing our system.
 Legal updates, cleanup of obsolete infrastructure, and updates to third-party integrations marked the final steps of our migration journey.
 The success of this migration reinforced our commitment to providing a secure, efficient, and sustainable digital ecosystem for our customers.

-Hi, my name is Ricardas Risys, and I am the CEO and Co-Founder of Fluentos.
+About The Author: Hi, my name is Ricardas Risys, and I am the CEO and Co-Founder of Fluentos.
 I'm also a husband, father, and indie hacker, very passionate about code efficiency and performance.

+Back to List